 Point In Time Recovery

 Point in Time Recovery is a function that allows you to restore a database to the state it was in at an exact point in time.
 For instance, lets say someone requests that you restore a mailbox that was deleted on Wednesday of two weeks ago at 2:14PM.
 For this situation, let’s assume you run full backups every Sunday and incremental backups every day.
 If you restore the mailbox from the backup taken before that Wednesday, you may be missing some mail.
 If you restore the database from the backup Wednesday night, you won’t get the mailbox.
 So what do you do?
 Well, you do a Point in Time Recovery.
-The way you do this is you restore the Database from the last incremental backup, then you restore all the log files between then and Wednesday night’s incremental backup.
+The way you do this is you restore the Database from the last full backup that was run before the point in time you want to restore to, then you restore all the log files between then and Wednesday night’s incremental backup.
 Once you have all the logs and database in a good location, you would create a RSG or Recovery Database that points to that location, and then look in the folder you saved the logs to.
 Each of the logs will have a timestamp on them that should carry over from the backup.
 This timestamp will allow you to pinpoint the log file that was written right before the mailbox was deleted.
 Once you find that, you delete every log that came after that, then mount the Database in Exchange.
 The database will go up to where the .CHK file that you restore says to, but it will stop at the last log file that is available below where the chk file says.
 So if the last log file available is the one written at 2:13PM on Wednesday, when the database finishes replaying the available logs, it will be in the exact state it was in when that last log file was written.
 And there you go, you have a database that has as much mail as possible in the deleted mailbox, which you can then restore normally.

 One of the big problems that impacts Exchange servers is out of control Log growth.
 Logs are written constantly and there are only two ways they can be deleted.
 The proper way to delete log files is to perform a Full, Exchange Aware backup.
 If the backup software you use is not designed to perform Exchange Database backups, your logs will never ever get cleared and you will run out of drive space, which will force all databases with log files on the full drive to dismount and the Exchange server to explode (not really.
 It’ll just stop working).
 When you run a full backup that is Exchange Aware, the backup software instructs the Exchange system to “truncate” the logs.
 In older database systems, truncating the logs meant that the changes in the logs were written to the database and the files removed.
 These days changes to the database are written directly to the database, so when the system Truncates the logs, it basically just deletes them, but it does so in a way that allows the Database to stay operational.